-Note that saving data when the plot area has been zoomed will result in a saved PDF image file of the precise data scale that is being viewed.
+Note that saving data when the plot area himage file of the precise data scale that is bei

-Zoom back to normal scale by double clicking the left or right mouse button with the mouse pointer located inside the plot area.
+Zoom back to normal scale by double clicking located inside the plot area.

 9.0 CONTACT INFORMATION

 Contact Holzworth directly for product support.
 A list of US Sales Representatives and non-US Distribution partners are listed on the Holzworth website.